Ficool

 The room was small.
 Clean.
 A single window let in afternoon light that fell across the bed where Zhao Yu lay propped against several pillows.
 His face was pale, dark circles under his eyes, but he was awake.
 Alive.

 "Wang Ben."
-Something flickered across Zhao Yu's expression.
+A cascade of emotions flickered across Zhao Yu's face.
 Surprise.
 Gratitude.
-And something else.
-Something that looked like shame.
+And beneath both, a look that might have been shame.
 "I didn't expect... you shouldn't have come.
 You're still recovering yourself."

 "I'm fine."
 Wang Ben pulled a stool closer to the bed and sat.
 "How are you feeling?"